 Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

-In 1944, on the hillsides just outside Bolgheri in Toscana, an event took place on the famous estate of Tenuta San Guido that would change Italian Wine making forever.
+In 1944, on the hillsides just outside Bolgheri in Toscana, an event took place on the famous estate of Tenuta San Guido that would change Italian Winemaking forever - The Birth of Super Tuscan Wine.

-Mario Incisa della Rochetta planted the first Cabernet Sauvignon on his vineyard.
-This ”unholy act” in the Sangiovese and italian grape dominated wine region of Tuscany; sprung from an idea he had nursed for a long-time.
+Mario Incisa della Rochetta planted the first Cabernet Sauvignon in his vineyard.
+This ”unholy act” in the Sangiovese and Italian grape-dominated wine region of Tuscany; sprung from an idea he had nursed for a long-time.

-The Bolgheri climate was very simular to the Bordeaux climate and Mario wanted to make a Italian red wine closer to the full-bodied red wines he had come to love from the famous France region of Bordeaux.
+The Bolgheri climate was very similar to the Bordeaux climate and Mario wanted to make an Italian red wine closer to the full-bodied red wines he had come to love from the famous France region of Bordeaux.

-The result became Sassicaia; his brainchild and marchese’s personal wine for many years, until the 1968 vintage was produced.
+The result became Sassicaia; his brainchild and marchese’s personal wine for many years until the 1968 vintage was produced.
 The wine Sassicaia is credited to be the very first Super Tuscan Wine and became commercial in 1971.
-Little could Mario Incisa Rochetta imagine he had started a small Wine Revolution: The creating of Super Tuscans in one of the most famous Italian wine regions!
+Little could Mario Incisa Rochetta imagine he had started a small Wine Revolution: The creation of Super Tuscans in one of the most famous Italian wine regions.

-In the middle of the 70’s, more wine makers followed his example and today the Super Tuscan Wines have become world famous for their high quality.
+In the middle of the ’70s, more winemakers in the wine region followed his example and today the Super Tuscan Wines have gained quite a reputation and have become world-famous for their overall high quality of Red Wine.

 What is Super Tuscan Wine?

-So what are Super Tuscan Wines, easily explained?
-Shortly, the use of non-indigenous grapes to Italy, especially French grapes like Merlot, Cabernet Sauvignon and Syrah, is essential in blends that allows the winemakers to produce red wines with more body, deepth and higher quality.
-Super Tuscan Grapes like the non-indigenous above varieties is the key for making wines we know as Super Tuscan Wine.
+Shortly, the use of non-indigenous grapes in Italy, especially French grapes like Merlot, Cabernet Sauvignon, and Syrah, is essential in blends that allow the winemakers to produce red wines with more body, depth, and higher quality.
+Super Tuscan Grapes like the non-indigenous above varieties are the key to making wines we know as Super Tuscan Wine.

 Who invented the term Super Tuscan Wine?